 Teachers can use management tactics like penalties, grades, percentages, threats, and candy to cajole students to complete the work that the teacher wants.
 This can work for a time.
 However, while fear motivates students toward task completion, learning in a state of fear is unproductive in the long term and disrespectful of an individual’s identity as an image bearer.

 Christian Deeper Learning imagines the pursuit of a different learning story, a story that is challenging yet life-giving.
 Often the best, most fulfilling work is also the most demanding.
 From the beginning God gives humanity, both collectively and individually, a role to play.
-When learners engage with a meaningful task, schoolwork turns from being about competition and a dumpster projectinto work that has impact.
+When learners engage with a meaningful task, schoolwork turns from being about competition and a dumpster project1 into work that has impact.
 As schools support learners in active participation in the role God gives them, they are invited into a demanding rigorous learning experience that also deepens their relationship with God and with others.

 Why Beautiful Work?